Five jars filled with colorful fruits and vegetables

 Foods like dairy products, fish, meat, and poultry are naturally high in vitamin B12, and some foods have vitamin B12 added to them, like breakfast cereal.
 Vitamin B12 oral supplements are also available.
 Vitamin B12 intravenous (IV) infusions, injections, and nasal sprays are other options, but these are usually used to treat vitamin B12 deficiency, not used as a way to maintain normal levels of vitamin B12.

-This article will discuss whether it’s possible to overdose on vitamin B12, the levels at which someone might overdose, and the signs of what can happen if so.
+This article will discuss whether it’s possible to overdose on vitamin B12, the levels at which someone might overdose, and what can happen if so.

 A person's hand holding a handful of pills